 Women in Tech History

-In the 1970s and 1980s, the proportion of women working in IT was quite high, as most IT jobs were seen as low status and clerical in nature.
+In the 1970s and 1980s, the proportion of women working in IT was quite high, as most IT jobs were seen as low-status and clerical in nature.
 However, with the rapid development of the industry, IT jobs gained prestige, which drew more men to the field.
-Due to lack of encouragement and female role models, driven by unconscious bias and stereotypes, girls are now losing interest in science, technology, engineering, and mathematics (STEM) careers.
+Due to a lack of encouragement and female role models, driven by unconscious bias and stereotypes, girls are now losing interest in science, technology, engineering, and mathematics (STEM) careers.
 There are generally four times more men than women with IT-related education in Europe and the US.
-This is the challenge for us to meet, as a lack of gender diversity in IT is resulting in a skills gap, undiscovered talent, and a loss of innovative capacity.
+This is the challenge for us to meet, as a lack of gender diversity in IT results in a skills gap, undiscovered talent, and a loss of innovative capacity.

 Why Have More Women in IT